melikas/WizeCart/README.md

 - Saves time: no more manual price hunting or reading dozens of reviews.
 - Saves money: finds better deals, applicable coupons, and suggests cheaper alternatives.
 - Reduces regret: recommends purchases based on both personal finance and real product signals, so users are less likely to return items.

-Concierge Agents (short)

-These are agents that act like a personal concierge for everyday life — they can plan shopping lists, suggest alternatives, track deals, or automate the ordering steps when rules match your preferences.
-For shopping specifically, a concierge agent might build your weekly grocery list, match items to coupons, and either auto-order on your behalf or ping you when a good deal shows up.

-The rest of this README gives the technical overview, setup steps, and the project layout so you can run the demo or extend the system.

 Example User Flows (step-by-step scenarios)